sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 Here, the rule for finding out the (one) unknown element at the beginning (in each of a number of dissociated fractions, their sum being given):-

-[132](# "The working is similar to what has been explained under stanza No. 122.").
+132[^216].
 The optionally split up parts of the (given) sum which are equal (in number) to the (intended) component elements (thereof), when divided in order by the resulting quantities arrived at by taking *one* to be the dissociated quantity (in relation to these component elements), give rise to the value of the (required) unknown (quantities in dissociation).

+[^216]: "The working is similar to what has been explained under stanza No. 122."

 *Examples in illustration thereof.*